Making a General Practitioner Claim

-Increasing pressures on General Practice services mean that GPs occasionally struggle to provide patients with the time they deserve.
-Sometimes important detail is missed and this can have devastating consequences for the individual.
+The complex nature of the work and pressure on General Practice services mean that GPs occasionally struggle to provide patients with the time and attention they deserve.

 Having one’s health compromised by a GP can have a huge impact on an individual, as in many cases they have built up a relationship of trust and confidence.

 What are the most common examples of GP negligence?

 There are some more common examples of GP negligence that we tend to see at Medical Negligence Solutions and throughout the UK in general.

 - A delay in or failure to provide treatment

 - Providing the wrong treatment

 - Failure to effectively investigate symptoms

 - Failure to diagnose a serious illness, such as meningitis and angina

 - Failure to refer a patient for cancer investigations